 What Moves Bitcoin’s Price?

-Bitcoin operates without a central bank to regulate and influence the currency’s valuation.
+Among one of the main factors behind Bitcoin’s price swings is the fact it operate without a central bank to regulate and influence the currency’s valuation.
 Instead, Bitcoin runs on a decentralized platform where independent miners offer their computing power to continuously maintain the blockchain ledger.

 Despite these hurdles, Bitcoin maintains its value using a system of protocols, hard forks (radical changes to the blockchain network’s protocol), halving events, and relying on external factors.
 All of which, Bitcoin CFD traders should take into account before opening a position.